-Its hard to predict what can actually happen to your household goods while they are in transit or at any point during your relocation.
-This is why buying a moving insurance to cover your high-valued items is absolutely important.
+Moving insurance is protection or coverage for your household goods or business items while you’re moving.
+It’s hard to predict what can actually happen to your household goods while they are in transit or at any point during your relocation.
+This is why buying a moving insurance to cover your high-value items is absolutely important.

 The value of your household goods will determine the type of moving insurance that is best for you.
 There are four types of moving insurance options you can pick from.
 While all four options guarantee coverage, their replacements offer are absolutely different.
 Read on to determine what option is best for you.